SAP-samples/teched2025-AD161/exercises/ex2/README.md

 but a preview of what we are currently working on.
 It is implemented as a plugin directly in the xtravels app.
 You can have a look at the implementation at [xtravels/.plugins/fed-xrv](/ws/xtravels/.plugins/fed-xrv).
 Besides the "Initial Load Replication", we are working on other ways of integration, e.g. also directly in the database.
-For more information, visit session ... __TODO__ link to Daniel's deep dive.

 1. Stop `cds watch` in the xtravels terminal by typing `Ctrl+C`.